 - Have always been stateless

 - Are below the age of 22 at the time of processing application

 - Have lived in the UK for at least five years

 How Our Immigration Lawyers Will Help?

-Our Immigration Solicitors will thoroughly analyze the application and provide you with honest legal advice for better results.
-Our team of expert immigration lawyers in London can assist parents as well as children who believe they are eligible for British Citizenship under this category.
-We will help you in making the application as quickly as possible if you meet the requirements under this route.
+Our Immigration Solicitors will thoroughly analyse the application and provide you with honest legal advice for better results.
+Additionally, our team of expert immigration lawyers in London can assist parents and children who believe they are eligible for British Citizenship under this category.
+Hence, we will help you make the application as quickly as possible.
+The deciding factor about your case is to meet the requirements under this route.